-World Health Organisation Declared Pandemic Lockdown came Swansea Bay gets ready for COVID-19 A huge amount of work has taken place to help the Health Board face the unprecedented challenges posed by the Coronavirus pandemic.
+World Health Organisation Declared Pandemic

+Lockdown came into effect Swansea Bay gets ready for COVID-19 A huge amount of work has taken place to help the Health Board face the unprecedented challenges posed by the Coronavirus pandemic.
 There have been sweeping changes across hospitals, while staff have taken on extra duties, additional training and even different roles to ensure the best possible patient care is provided.
-Everyone from Health Board executives and senior managers, frontline staff and support teams, in hospitals, in the community and elsewhere, are involved in this never-before-se a effort.
+Everyone from Health Board executives and senior managers, frontline staff and support teams, in hospitals, in the community and elsewhere, are involved in this never-before-seen effort.
 Swansea Bay's Chief Executive Tracy Myhill said "So much has changed over recent weeks.
 The scale and pace of the range of actions is difficult to appreciate.
-It's remarkable whole we have got to in such a short time and I appreciate the ongoing work to enable us to be as prepared as we can be for what's coming.
-What I have sed across the Health Board in recent weeks had been very humbling.
+It's remarkable where we have got to in such a short time and I appreciate the ongoing work to enable us to be as prepared as we can be for what's coming.
+What I have witnessed across the Health Board in recent weeks had been very humbling.
 These are unprecedented times and our staff's resolve to support us to prepare for what is coming and their commitment and compassion in caring for those who rely on us has been unwavering.
 My continued thanks to them all in what are hugely challenging circumstances."

 Quality Priorities 2020 - 2021

 Targeted Areas for Improvement

+Infection Control

+Unscheduled Care

+Pressure Ulcers

+Suicide Prevention

+Cancer

+Falls

 Essential Services COVID 19 Pandemic